wekesa931/Questioner/README.md

 8. The user can comment on specific questions.
 9. A user can update their password and other account settings

-## Single page web application
-This is a single page web application.
-An **SPA** is a website that re-renders its content in response to navigation actions (e.g. clicking a link) without making a request to the server to fetch new HTML.
-This means that it dynamically rewrites the current page rather than loading entire new pages hence making access faster and can work offline.

 ## The following are the API Endpoints
 ### User Authentication
 | METHOD | END-POINT | DESCRIPTION |   PROTECTED |RIGHTS |